Minutes of the 6th GST Council Meeting held on 11 December 2016

 = = = = = = = =

-).
-The Council decided not to make any changes to this provision. xix.
-Section 80 (Inspection of goods in movement): In respect of provision of inspection of goods in movement, there was a discussion regarding the desirability of keeping check posts at the borders.
+provision of inspection of goods in movement, there was a discussion regarding the desirability of keeping check posts at the borders.
 The Hon'ble Minister from Kerala observed that check post for other purposes like State Excise, Transport Department, etc. would continue and that for the tax administration, there should be an automated check post for capturing data of Inter-State movement of goods.
 He added that such a facilitation centre could be at three or four main entry points of the State and that such a mechanism would help curb tax evasion in the Origin State.
 The CCT Telangana observed that presently, check posts performed four functions, namely recording movement of goods, verifying genuineness of transactions, tracking transit vehicles and collecting tax and penalty.
-He observed that functions like collection of tax and penalty might no
+He observed that functions like collection of tax and penalty might not be relevant in GST but check post might be required for other purposes.
+He pointed out that traders not interested in claiming input

 = = = = = = = =